HamidrezaKmK/LID-OOD/README.md

 Otherwise, the code-base will create a `runs` and `data` directory in the root of the repository.

-You can either train our models by running the corresponding sweeps, or you can download our checkpoints provided [here](https://drive.google.com/drive/folders/1oQQ6zz3oHvOHwfX9DFUSSbWZV9t3Gu0Y?usp=sharing).
+You can either train our models by running the corresponding sweeps, or you can download our checkpoints provided *here* (anonymized, but will provide link in the review process if needed).
 The easier option would be the latter because we specifically reference these checkpoints in our OOD detection YAML files.

 The file should look like the following after downloading the checkpoints: